wezleytsai/wezleytsai.github.io/_posts/2015-07-24-javascript-class-instantiation-and-inheritance-patterns.md

 zeni.constructor === Squirtle; // true
 ```

 The pseudoclassical instantiation pattern is usually the most popular.
 However, it requires a thorough understanding of the pseudoclassical instantiation pattern.
-Furthermore, before ES5 introduced `Object.create` there were several other conventions used to substitute this LOC:
+Furthermore, before ES5 introduced `Object.create` there were several other conventions used to substitute this LOC, such as setting it equal to a new instance of Pokemon.

 ```javascript
 Squirtle.prototype = Object.create(Pokemon.prototype); // correct
 Squirtle.prototype = new Pokemon; // used to be common practice, not correct
 ```

-such as setting it equal to a new instance of Pokemon.
 Failed method lookups will fall through to the instance of Pokemon, and then to the prototype of Pokemon, as desired.
 However, this created problems if the `Pokemon` constructor required a lot of initialization parameters and could not accept undefined ones.

 Know that `Object.create` is the only correct pattern to use, but there might still be established code bases out there with the old pattern.
-In fact, I often see blog posts and websits reference the old pattern as the proper way to set up inheritance.
+In fact, I often see blog posts and websites reference the old pattern as the proper way to set up inheritance in JS.

+<h2 id="summary">Summary</h2>

 Even though the pseudoclassical pattern is the most powerful and is often optimized by many runtime engines, it may sometimes be benefiicial to go with a functional pattern for simplicity and transparency.

-<h2 id="summary">Summary</h2>

-In my personal humble opinion, the **functional** and **pseudoclassical** patterns provide the best value.
+It all depends on the intended usage.
+In my personal opinion, the **functional** and **pseudoclassical** patterns provide the best value.
 Here's a summary:

 - **Functional**
   + Most transparent and easy to understand